Shorter Days: Plot

 Four events converge at the end of the narrative that bring the novel to a turbulent close.
 After a long-planned birthday party for one of her friends in nearby Tübingen, Leonie is hung over having resisted at the last minute an almost-affair with a married man.
 Judith witnesses how Hanna’s son Mattis has one of his health breakdowns in their street, and is forced to give them a ride to the children’s hospital.
-Luise Posselt gets up that same day, not realizing that her husband has passed away overnight.
+Luise Posselt gets up that same day, not realizing that her husband has died overnight.
 When she finally recognizes that he has died, she frantically gets him ready for a wake, without notifying anyone else.
 Finally, a robbery combined with arson at Nâzım’s store shakes Leonie, Judith, and the Posselt’s upscale Stuttgart neighborhood.

 Structure

 For the structure of her novel, Anna Katharina Hahn relies on a series of chapters written in free indirect discourse from the perspective of multiple characters.
 Each of the fourteen chapters carries the name of a character in order to indicate the narrative perspective, as follows: